 Award categories include Overall Awards, Individual Awards, Show Awards, Subject Awards, and Craft Awards.

 Mr. Beast previously won Creator of the Year in the Overall Awards category.
 In the past, within the Individual Awards category, streamers CrankGameplays and Markiplier won the Collaboration Award.
 Many more famous content creators have previously won a Streamy Award and attended the ceremony.

 The Oscars for content creation are the Streamy Awards.
 It is broadcasted exclusively over YouTube and watched by millions.

 There are many great conventions for YouTube content creators to attend.
 Some of the best include VidCon, PAX, Buffer Festival, Playlist Live, Social In The City, and The Streamy Awards.

 These events are a great way to meet other YouTubers and learn about the latest trends in digital video.

-Attending one of these conventions is a great place to start if you want to take your YouTube career to the next level.
+Attending one of these conventions is a great place to start if you want to learn about things like getting sponsored on YouTube, strategy, and networking.